mohitsshetty986/Personal-Projects/CovidTracker/Readme.md

-Open JupyterLab and execute the code in MainCode.py file then,

-Save the ipynb file in a folder you find convenient.
+Open terminal and go to the folder where you have saved CovidDashboard.ipynb file and run "voila CovidDashboard.ipynb"

-Run in cmd as voila --enable_nbextensions=True, you will find the ipynb file in the browser and Done!!!!! ur Dashboard is ready.
+The voila application will open in browser and ur Dashboard is ready.

 Thanks to,
 https://towardsdatascience.com/building-covid-19-analysis-dashboard-using-python-and-voila-ee091f65dcbb

-Credits to Harshit Tyagi.
 The creation and working of the dashboard has been thoroughly explained in the above website.
 Please check it.

-Another file named CovidTracking is a simple webscrapping implementation from Worldometer website that retrieves data in an excel sheet.
+I have created another file named CovidTracking which is a simple web-scrapping python implementation scrapping covid data from Worldometer website into an excel sheet.